gaurav8341/Ticketing/README.md

     - This will make things easier, will also make the priority cpde redundant but Maybe give user the freedom to select his own seats

+#### Allow Trains to be added

+1. Trains to be added by staff user. with their schdule and number coaches with their type.

+2. Each Berth Will have sertain Coaches with differeing type

+3. Each Coach will have certain number of berths.

+4. Coach, Train These models will be added newly.

+5. Because of the new things the lock mechanosm will change.
+It will be based on time.
+While booking, first check if that berth has any seat allocated for the journey time.

+#### Emails and updates.
+Send emails to the user in case of confirmation or update in ticket details.

+#### Models

+1. Train
+2. Coaches
+3. TrainJourneyLog -- will have all the relavant details like how many passengers of which type and all metadata.
+4. PaymentLogs --
+5. CustomUser -- With option for staff user and passenger user, etc

 ## License